 Starry nights and a fruitful afternoon = heart magic with good friends in wild places

 I'm soooo glad I got to spend your 14th Birthday with you!!!
 It's hard to believe I've known you your whole life and don't get to spend near enough time together.
 You are such a strong + beautiful little woman!
 I was honored to document this wondrous evening.

 What started with a couple of movies, including Grease and Bridesmaids, these ladies finished off the evening with a trip to one of Layla's favorite swimming spots.

-Although it might not have been the most typical island winter, where folks get to enjoy the warmest temps in Canada and that tropical kinda feel.
-It does still feel like we're most definitely some of the first Canadians to actually get spring on the calender spring equinox.
-High in the hills.
+Although it might not have been the most typical island winter; the ones where island folks get to enjoy the warmest temps in Canada and that tropical kinda feel.
+It does still feel like we're most definitely some of the first Canadians to actually get spring on the calendar spring equinox.
+In the mean time, high in the hills.
 Wayyyyyyy down the road.
 Up a windy snow path with chains.
-On a 72 passenger, mid life crisis, semi converted tiny home, school bus.
+In a 72 passenger, mid life crisis, semi converted tiny home, school bus.
 THERE was winter.
 And it was beautiful.

-So off we went, off the beaten path.
+So away we went, off the beaten path.
 The wilds of the Comox Valley took hold real good in the last little while.
 Satisfying cravings into the sunset.
-We laughted, I cried and we climbed upupup and fell upon some pretty special places out there.
+We laughed, I cried and we climbed.
+Upupup and fell upon some pretty special places out there.